 RP-SCM-006: International Supply Chain Management

-It is the policy of the company to comply with laws and rules governing the export and import ofproducts and technical data, (e.g., International Traffic in Arms Regulations (ITAR), and Export Administration Regulations (EAR)); implement internal FCPA controls designed to prevent and detect unlawful payments to foreign government officials and provide reasonable assurances that disbursements are commensurate with services rendered or goods and materials procured; accurately recorded in company books and records; and made for proper and lawful purposes.
-Raytheon’s International Procurement policy mandates thorough due diligence of all significant foreign suppliers.
+It is the policy of the company to comply with laws and rules governing the export and import of products and technical data, (e.g., International Traffic in Arms Regulations (ITAR), and Export Administration Regulations (EAR)); implement internal FCPA controls designed to prevent and detect unlawful payments to foreign government officials and provide reasonable assurances that disbursements are commensurate with services rendered or goods and materials procured; accurately recorded in company books and records; and made for proper and lawful purposes.
+Raytheon’s International Supply Chain Management policy mandates thorough due diligence of all foreign suppliers.
 The level of due diligence depends of the supplier's and transactional risk profile.
+The due diligence process includes analysis of ownership, to include identification of foreign government/foreign government agency ownership interest, and all parties that are foreign government owned or controlled are subject to enhanced due diligence.
 The cornerstone of Raytheon’s due diligence process is to ensure that “red flags” are first identified through the diligence process, and then ensure these concerns are addressed — with the assistance of legal counsel as appropriate — in order to mitigate the potential corruption risks.
 The results of all due diligence reviews are documented and recorded in Raytheon’s 3D database, which provides companywide access to the results of all due diligence for review by all Raytheon employees.

 RP-OGC-ETH-001: Code of Conduct and Ethics and Business Conduct Program